ptxmac/UCC/README.md

 Note: to simplify deployment, the backend will serve both the API and the frontend.
 If scalability is needed, the frontend could be moved to a CDN.

-The application is correcnt deployed at: XXXX
+The application is currently deployed at: https://tranquil-ridge-98607.herokuapp.com/

 ## Future features